Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Introduction

-Our second contribution is a tree search framework designed to integrate co-optimized QED and algorithmic circuits.
-Specifically, we employ graph representation to capture all possible executable gates arising from the flexibility in QAOA and Iceberg QED code.
-We then explore this graph to identify different gate combinations and their impact on circuit depth using a search algorithm.
-Standard quantum circuit optimization methods are not effective for encoded QED circuits because, with QED gadgets, the circuit optimizer must preserve the gate structure for accurate error detection.
-This requirement necessitates careful handling of subcircuit boundaries, thereby limiting optimizations such as gate cancellations.
+Our second contribution is the development of a tree search method to automate the co-optimization pipeline.
+It employs graph representations to capture all executable gate options arising from the flexibility in the algorithm and the Iceberg gadgets.
+Systematic exploration of this graph identifies gate combinations and their impact on circuit depth, guided by a search algorithm.

-Our third contribution is the demonstration of QAOA on hardware beyond the previous state-of-the-art.
-We observe beyond better-than-unencoded or break-even performance for up to 34 algorithmic (logical) qubits and $510$ algorithmic two-qubit gates.
-We remark that at this scale, the simulation of the circuit is challenging, though not impossible.
-We compare our experimental results with large-scale experiments with QAOA on MaxCut from prior works, and observe substantial improvement over previously published results for all circuits considered.
-Notably, we improve upon the previous largest break-even point of 20 algorithmic qubits and $300$ algorithmic two-qubit gates.
-The improved performance on hardware is due to our optimizations reducing the circuit depth by up to $55\%$ as opposed to the baseline Iceberg code.
+Our third contribution is the experimental demonstration of QAOA on hardware, extending beyond previous state-of-the-art results.
+Beyond-break-even performance is observed for circuits with up to 34 algorithmic (logical) qubits and $510$ algorithmic two-qubit gates.
+At this scale, classical simulation of the circuit becomes challenging.
+Comparison with prior large-scale QAOA experiments on MaxCut reveals substantial improvements across all tested circuits.
+Notably, the previous largest break-even point of 20 algorithmic qubits and $300$ algorithmic two-qubit gates~\cite{he2024performance} is surpassed.
+The enhanced hardware performance is attributed to optimizations that reduce circuit depth by up to $55\%$ relative to the baseline Iceberg code implementation~\cite{he2024performance}.

 In addition, we demonstrate an application of using the Iceberg code to benchmark QAOA energy populations on hardware.
 The Iceberg code shows promise in capturing QAOA energies under noisy conditions.
 Inspired by the long-tailed hardware results, we illustrate that a simple post-processing strategy can effectively bring the Iceberg energy populations closer to the noiseless distribution.